kaifresh/ExperimentJS/README.md

 <script src="experimentJS.js"></script>
 ```

 Create the necessary elements to view the stimuli in your HTML.
-In this example lets use images for our stimuli:
+In this example we're images for our stimuli:
 ```HTML
 <img id="your-stimulus-image-element"/>
 ```